 Special rules applying only to Public Ancillary Funds

-The Public Ancillary Fund Guidelines 2011 apply to Public Ancillary Funds.
+The Public Taxation Administration (Public Ancillary Fund) Guidelines 2022 apply to Public Ancillary Funds.
 The Guidelines are very similar to the Guidelines applying to Private Ancillary Funds, with some key differences.

 - Minimum Annual Distribution: The Fund must distribute at least 4% of the market value of the Fund’s assets each financial year.
 (Note: Unless otherwise required by the Fund’s Deed, this rule does not apply for the financial year that the Fund is established or the following 4 financial years).